 The bottom line

 If you’re feeling frustrated that you can’t use your Apple Card for balance transfers in any direction, there are some options for you to consider.
 However, you may want to start thinking more long-term about the Apple Card, and perhaps even transition to another card for all your regular spending.

-The Apple Card does offer lucrative rewards when you use it to complete purchases through Apple Pay, but there are plenty of other rewards credit cards for beginners that let you manage your debt however you want (and without all the red tape).
+The Apple Card does offer lucrative rewards when you use it to complete purchases through Apple Pay, but plenty of other rewards credit cards for beginners will let you manage your debt however you want (and without all the red tape).